ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 ### Environment:

-	Environment is essentially a grouping of concepts/items/situations related to the user at the time of accessing a resource.
+<p class='message'>Environment is essentially a grouping of concepts/items/situations related to the user at the time of accessing a resource.</p>

 *Is there something inherent about a CMS that will affect the user when they're accessing the resource?*

 ### Story

-	Story encompasses the content and the display of the resource as a method of communicating a message.
+<p class='message'>Story encompasses the content and the display of the resource as a method of communicating a message.</p>

 *What role does a CMS have in the story you tell?
 Should it have any role at all?*

 ### Aesthetics

-	Aesthetics is about having a site that is enjoyable to be in.
+<p class='message'>Aesthetics is about having a site that is enjoyable to be in.</p>

 *How could a CMS help with the aesthetic quality of a CMS?
 How could it hinder it?*

 ### Performance

-	Performance is the speed with which your information is obtained by the user, but also how efficiently the user is able to navigate to the information they seek.
+<p class='message'>Performance is the speed with which your information is obtained by the user, but also how efficiently the user is able to navigate to the information they seek.</p>

 Performance is definitely one of the most important choices with a CMS.
 It is also one of the most tangible to measure (both in general web design and in CMS selection).
 A good CMS will consider performance in its infrastructure (especially for file handling and serving).